Skip to main content

 • “Having now completed this version as well, I can certainly say it is by far the definitive edition of the game, featuring the highest graphical fidelity (if your PC can handle it) as well as the quality of life improvements from the mobile port.”

-Overall, players find the grinding aspect of the game to be significantly improved, with less tedious material collection due to the absence of weapon degradation and simplified crafting processes.
-While some elements still require farming, such as obtaining specific seeds, the overall experience feels less burdensome compared to previous versions.
-The game is also noted for its shorter playtime, contributing to a more streamlined experience.
+Overall, players find the grinding aspect of the game to be significantly improved, with less tedious material collection due to the removal of weapon durability and simplified crafting processes.
+While some minor farming elements exist, particularly in the first game, the overall experience feels streamlined and less burdensome, allowing for quicker progression.

 • “The second world is basically the first, but a little harder, and has a small focus on farming, which never comes up again.”